Si Doel Anak Sekolahan: Production

 Rano Karno revealed that the plot of Si Doel Anak Sekolahan was only slightly taken from the novel Si Doel Anak Betawi written by Aman Datuk Madjoindo.
 Unlike in the film version in the 1970s, Rano admitted that he did not agree if his series were fully adapted from novels because he saw that times had changed and Doel in the novel version only graduated from elementary school.
 That's why in the series version he tells the more modern Si Doel by being described as a college graduate.

 There were three actors who were illiterate during production: Bendot, Pak Tile and Nacih.
 To get around these obstacles, said Rano, he gave directions verbally and directly to the three players.
 However, Rano added, the three of them were able to absorb the scenario well.
 In fact, it can provide acting improvisation beyond expectations.

-Oplet, based from Morris Minor 1000, became an icon in the Si Doel series.
+Oplet, based on the Morris Minor 1000, became iconic in the Si Doel series.
 According to Rano, he found the oplet from someone in the Kramat Jati area, East Jakarta.
 Previously the oplet was being used as a chicken coop.
-Rano bought it for 525,000 rupiah in 1993.
-He later repaired the oplet although it still retains some of the original elements in the engine.
-After the filming of the Si Doel series ended, Rano then restored the oplet by replacing the engine with a Mini Cooper engine.
+Rano would buy it for 525,000 rupiah in 1993.
+He later repaired the oplet; although it still retains some of the original elements in the engine.
+After the filming of the Si Doel series ended, Rano would then restore the oplet by replacing the engine with a Mini Cooper engine.
 The interior was also replaced with teak wood chairs.

 Broadcast

-Si Doel first aired on January 16, 1994 on RCTI.
+Si Doel first aired on 16 January 1994 on RCTI.
 For the first season, it was mini-series with total six episodes.
-The success of the premiere season then made Rano Karno resume production for the second season which premiered on October 14, 1994.
+The success of the premiere season then made Rano Karno resume production for the second season which premiered on 14 October 1994.
 The third season, which premiered in 1996, became the longest season with 48 episodes.
 While the fourth season which aired in 1998 became the shortest season with 16 episodes.

 Since the fifth season in 2000, the broadcast has shifted from RCTI to Indosiar.
 In the sixth season (2003), the image format of Si Doel was changed to 16:9 aspect ratio, although for television broadcasts itself, letterboxing was carried out to a 4:3 aspect ratio.

-Since August 25, 2006, Si Doel was re-aired on RCTI from the first to the fourth season and then jumped to the sixth season due to copyright issues for the fifth season with Indosiar.
+Since 25 August 2006, Si Doel was re-aired on RCTI from the first to the fourth season and then jumped to the sixth season due to copyright issues for the fifth season with Indosiar.
 Currently, in addition to conventional television, this series is also broadcast online through the RCTI+ application.